What does love look like in the face of death?

 This course will develop your unique offering and prepare you to make it come alive in the world.

 Death doulas and end of life planners will play a unique role in today's society as it prepares to embrace shifting consciousness around dying coupled with a shifting generational dynamic.
 Using cultural, philosophical, and personal perspectives, students will explore conscious dying as a vehicle for conscious living while critically examining their own narratives on death and dying.
 This end of life training course develops certified death doulas and end of life planners steeped in ancient wisdom traditions adapted to modern times.
+We prepare students to take the National End-of-Life Doula (NEDA) proficiency assessment which is the only recognition of a death doula’s competency in the work and offers a badge of proficiency which holds international weight.

 The curriculum provides a deep dive into how we die in the 21st Century and techniques on how to best support people while they do it.
 You will gain a keen eye for the needs of the people you serve as they navigate dying, while expanding your innate capacity for care.
 In this unique 12 module online program, you will learn the major pillars of death care—emotional, practical, legal and spiritual.
 Students will learn to: